-THE BEGINNING OF FRESNO ROTARY
+THE BEGINNING OF THE ROTARY CLUB OF FRESNO

 On December 13, 1915, twenty-three men sat down together at the Hotel Fresno to discuss forming a new sort of organization.